GerHobbelt/owemdjee/README.md

 - **libCRCpp** [📁](./libCRCpp) [🌐](https://github.com/GerHobbelt/CRCpp) -- easy to use and fast C++ CRC library.
 - **morton_filter** [📁](./morton_filter) [🌐](https://github.com/GerHobbelt/morton_filter) -- a [Morton filter](https://www.vldb.org/pvldb/vol11/p1041-breslow.pdf) -- a new approximate set membership data structure.
 A Morton filter is a modified cuckoo filter that is optimized for bandwidth-constrained systems.
 Morton filters use additional computation in order to reduce their off-chip memory traffic.
 Like a cuckoo filter, a Morton filter supports insertions, deletions, and lookup operations.
 It additionally adds high-throughput self-resizing, a feature of quotient filters, which allows a Morton filter to increase its capacity solely by leveraging its internal representation.
 This capability is in contrast to existing vanilla cuckoo filter implementations, which are static and thus require using a backing data structure that contains the full set of items to resize the filter.
 Morton filters can also be configured to use less memory than a cuckoo filter for the same error rate while simultaneously delivering insertion, deletion, and lookup throughputs that are, respectively, up to 15.5x, 1.3x, and 2.5x higher than a cuckoo filter.
 Morton filters in contrast to vanilla cuckoo filters do not require a power of two number of buckets but rather only a number that is a multiple of two.
 They also use fewer bits per item than a Bloom filter when the target false positive rate is less than around 1% to 3%.
 - **phf-hash** [📁](./phf-hash) [🌐](https://github.com/GerHobbelt/phf) -- a simple implementation of the CHD perfect hash algorithm.
 CHD can generate perfect hash functions for very large key sets -- on the order of millions of keys -- in a very short time.
+- **prvhash** [📁](./prvhash) [🌐](https://github.com/GerHobbelt/prvhash) -- PRVHASH is a hash function that generates a [uniform pseudo-random number sequence](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) derived from the message.
+PRVHASH is conceptually similar (in the sense of using a pseudo-random number sequence as a hash) to [`keccak`](https://en.wikipedia.org/wiki/SHA-3) and [`RadioGatun`](https://en.wikipedia.org/wiki/RadioGat%C3%BAn) schemes, but is a completely different implementation of such concept.
+PRVHASH is both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor) and an "extendable-output function" (XOF).
+- **robin-hood-hashing** [📁](./robin-hood-hashing) [🌐](https://github.com/GerHobbelt/robin-hood-hashing) -- robin_hood unordered map & set.
 - **robin-map** [📁](./robin-map) [🌐](https://github.com/GerHobbelt/robin-map) -- a C++ implementation of a fast hash map and hash set using open-addressing and linear robin hood hashing with backward shift deletion to resolve collisions.
 - **smhasher** [📁](./smhasher) [🌐](https://github.com/GerHobbelt/smhasher) -- benchmark and collection of fast hash functions for symbol tables or hash tables.
 - **sparsehash** [📁](./sparsehash) [🌐](https://github.com/GerHobbelt/sparsehash) -- fast (non-cryptographic) hash algorithms
+- **spookyhash** [📁](./spookyhash) [🌐](https://github.com/GerHobbelt/spookyhash) -- a very fast non cryptographic hash function, [designed by Bob Jenkins](http://burtleburtle.net/bob/hash/spooky.html).
+It produces well-distributed 128-bit hash values for byte arrays of any length.
+It can produce 64-bit and 32-bit hash values too, at the same speed.
 - **wyhash** [📁](./wyhash) [🌐](https://github.com/GerHobbelt/wyhash) -- No hash function is perfect, but some are useful. `wyhash` and `wyrand` are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest (especially for short keys), salted (using a dynamic secret to avoid intended attack).
+- **xor-and-binary-fuse-filter** [📁](./xor-and-binary-fuse-filter) [🌐](https://github.com/GerHobbelt/xor_singleheader) -- XOR and Binary Fuse Filter library: Bloom filters are used to quickly check whether an element is part of a set.
+Xor filters and binary fuse filters are faster and more concise alternative to Bloom filters.
+They are also smaller than cuckoo filters.
+They are used in [production systems](https://github.com/datafuselabs/databend).
 - **xxHash** [📁](./xxHash) [🌐](https://github.com/GerHobbelt/xxHash) -- fast (non-cryptographic) hash algorithm